 Covid-19 information for families

 At Very Special Kids we are committed to the health and wellbeing of our community.
-To ensure we continue to support as many families as possible, we have adapted some of our services.
+To ensure we continue to support as many children and families as possible, we have adapted some of our services.
 These include:

 - Family support services will continue via telehealth and zoom with emergency cases assessed individually

-- Bookings at Glen Osmond Farm will be postponed
+- Bookings at Glen Osmond Farm are open

 We will endeavour to support in home end-of-life or emergency situations, please contact your Family Support Practitioner to discuss.

 To align our services with advice from the Department of Health and Human Services (DHHS), the following COVID-safe measures are permanently in place: